Neurogenic Bladder in Children

 Researching New Kinds of Care

-Our pediatric urologists are part of ongoing research programs supported by the Centers for Disease Control to better understand and treat neurogenic bladder and the health issues that cause it, like spina bifida.
-This research helps our team put new findings into practice.
+Our pediatric urologists are part of ongoing research programs supported by the Centers for Disease Control and Prevention to better understand and treat neurogenic bladder and the health issues that cause it, like spina bifida.
+This research helps our team stay on the cutting edge of new research and put new findings into practice.

 Nationally Recognized Surgical Care

-If your child requires surgery to treat neurogenic bladder, Duke is one of just two hospitals in the U.S. verified as a Level I children’s surgery center by the American College of Surgeons.
+If your child requires surgery to treat neurogenic bladder, Duke is certified as a Level I Verified Children’s Surgery Center by the American College of Surgeons.
 This designation recognizes our commitment to providing the highest-quality surgical care to young patients.

 Experts in Treating Conditions Related to Neurogenic Bladder

-Duke Health is a designated clinical care partner of the Spina Bifida Association, which recognizes hospitals and clinics that use best practices to care for people with spina bifida and associated diseases.
+Duke Health is a designated Clinic Care Partner of the Spina Bifida Association, which recognizes hospitals and clinics that use best practices to care for people with spina bifida and associated diseases, such as neurogenic bladder.